 In the 1930s and 1940s, the US Navy used a water-cooled version on ships while aircraft and small craft such as PT Boats used a lightweight air-cooled version.
 This latter version was the most common US aircraft weapon employed during World War II, used on both US Army and US Navy aircraft.
 The US Army fielded both a water-cooled model and an air-cooled version with a slower rate of fire.

 Today, the M2HB version is widely used by countless nations and ammunition for these weapons is currently manufactured in at least twenty countries.
+All versions of this MG are recoil-operated and fire with a closed bolt, although at least one company is currently offering an adapter kit to convert this weapon into an open-bolt type.

 In the late 1930s and 1940s the Belgian firm of Herstal obtained a license and built guns designed to accept Hotchkiss 13.2 mm ammunition.
 Many of these were used on French warships of the period.